Welcome to Fatemeh Abdollahi's Hometown!

 The graffiti alley in Ann Arbor, right behind the Michigan theatre is one of my favorite parts of Ann Arbor.
 This is just a small alley that is covered with beautiful graffiti from various people in Ann Arbor.
 There are really intricate pictures on the walls, and it's kind of a little piece of Ann Arbor that has remained untouched by the outside world.
 The third picture is of the gum wall that's in the graffiti alley.
 Everyone who visits it, at some point, will attach a piece of gum to the wall.
 There are actually some elaborate pictures on the wall made out of gum!

 . . .
 The Art Fair!
 Established in 1960, the Ann Arbor Street Art Fair is the Original of the now four award winning art fairs together attracting over 500,000 attendees from across the nation.
-The Art fair was rated as the Number One Art Fair in the country (Oct 2004) and a Top Ten Art Fair (Oct 2005 and 2006) by the AmericanStyle readers survey.
+The Art fair is the Number One Art Fair rating in the country (October 2004) and Top Ten Art Fair (October 2005 and 2006) by the AmericanStyle readers survey.
 Streets are blocked off and parking is a faint memory, but the energy and art in Ann Arbor during this time is amazing.
-Everywhere you walk there is something amazing to see, and the stores bring their merchandise into the streets for display.
+Everywhere you walk there is something amazing to see, and the stores turn their merchandise into the streets for display.
 This is something you won't want to miss!

 * Ann Arbor is home to the First Borders ever!
 This is located at 612 E. Liberty Street, and is the original from when it was created in 1971 by brothers, Tom and Louis Borders during their undergraduate and graduate years at the University of Michigan.
 Borders Book Store is regarded as one of the two best book stores in the country.
 Its closest rival for this distinction is the Tattered Cover in Denver, Colorado.